thenativeweb/eventsourcingdb-client-golang/README.md

 )
 ```

-Then you can start creating events by calling the `eventsourcingdb.NewEvent` function and specify the subject of the event as well as the type of the event:
+Then you can start creating events by calling the `source.NewEvent` function and specify the subject of the event as well as the type of the event:

 ```golang